 - Make sure that all of your ingredients are at room temperature.
 Pull them out of the refrigerator about 2 hours before you start baking.

-- Use greaseproof cupcake liners or spray your liners with nonstick spray to keep them from sticking to your cupcakes.
+- I recommend using greaseproof cupcake liners or spraying your liners with nonstick spray to keep them from sticking to your cupcakes.

 - If you often end up with greasy cupcake bottoms, put a tablespoon of white rice in each of the wells of the cupcake tin before adding the liners.
 This will absorb any excess grease.